Click on the index above to see definitions of terms.

 ALZHEIMER DISEASE (AD):

 Is the most common form of dementia.
 Individuals with dementia have a gradual build up of changes in the brain.
 The condition is characterised by progressive difficulties with memory, language, learning, thinking and reasoning, and undertaking everyday tasks.
 Changes in personality may also occur.
-There may be a genetic component to the cause of the condition (see Genetics Fact Sheet 45).
+There may be a genetic component to the cause of the condition.

 A procedure for obtaining amniotic fluid for prenatal diagnosis.
 Using a sterile needle, a sample of amniotic fluid is removed from the ; the amniotic fluid contains cells from the fetus which can be analysed to determine if the fetus has a specific condition.
-The test may be carried out from the 15th week of pregnancy (see Genetics Fact Sheet 17C).
+The test may be carried out from the 15th week of pregnancy.

 The autism spectrum disorders (ASDs) represent a group of developmental conditions characterised by impairments in communication and social interactions, restricted, repetitive and stereotyped behaviour and anxiety and compulsions.
 The vast majority (about 90% of cases) are of unknown cause.
-There may be a genetic component in some cases (see Genetics Fact Sheet 43).
+There may be a genetic component in some cases.

 Any that is not a sex chromosome (that is not an X or Y chromosome).
 In humans, the autosomes are the numbered chromosomes and are given the numbers 1-22.
 Chromosome 1 is the largest and 22 is the smallest.